AlistairB/alistairb.github.io/_posts/2021-02-05-a-year-of-haskell-startup.md

 Probably the most challenging part was building out a skeleton architecture to hang my code on.
 I decided to go with, even within Haskell, fairly advanced libraries of `[servant](https://docs.servant.dev/en/stable/)` and `[fused-effects](https://hackage.haskell.org/package/fused-effects)`.

-I spent a fair amount of time banging my head against a wall trying to get these libraries working nicely together.
-Part of this was a lack of Haskell knowledge as needed to skill up to.
+I spent a fair amount of time banging my head against a wall trying to get these libraries to work nicely together.
+Part of this was a lack of Haskell ability on my part.
+I had prepared as best I could, but Haskell is deep and I needed to learn more to work day to day with it.
+I was lucky enough to eventually find [an example](https://github.com/mitchellwrosen/hspolls) that marries these two libraries together, which was a life saver.
+I'm sure I would have gotten there eventually, but I was in a bit over my head at that point.

+Further more, Haskell is awesome, but like most language there is cruft and legacy to be avoided.
+Haskell has a standard library known as `base`, it has a fair amount of unsafe or unperformant functions as part of it.
+As such I went with an alternative standard library `relude` that builds on and improves `base`.
+On top of this, there are many core libraries that are not part of the standard library I wanted to use and have nice patterns around.

+And of course, I was [deploying to google cloud](/haskell-on-google-cloud-is-great) and so needed to figure out good patterns for that integration from Haskell.

+This setup effort was quite challenging, yet it only took about 2 weeks to have a good foundation of code to start building my business logic upon.

 ## Building It Out

 ## Launching